The Wellgenics Study

 Method

 The original study utilized a reflexive thematic analysis to study 13 books.
 Six themes converged as a cohesive ideological concept, wellgenics, which can be used to systematically and critically analyze wellness content.
-This extension study is not generating new reflexive TA insights but is still approached from a narrative inquiry perspective: stories, whether explicit or implicit, are engaged so that the researcher may ask what narrative the books present to their readers and why it matters, not the specifics of how they tell readers to act, live, or think.
-While it will not involve the six-phase reflexive thematic analysis process, it will utilize a coding framework that tests whether existing codes from the original study are present, and will add a seventh dimension to intentionally search for books from different genres that contradict or challenge the ideological concept of wellgenics (searching for contradictory inclusion).
+This extension study is not generating new reflexive TA insights but is still approached from a narrative institutional ethnographic perspective: stories from the overarching informational institution of wellness, whether explicit or implicit, are engaged so that the researcher may ask what narrative the books present to their readers and why it matters, not the specifics of how they tell readers to act, live, or think.

 Results